Pit orchestra: Size

 Pit orchestras can range from large orchestras to small rock combos (e.g., guitar/keyboards/bass/drums).
 While a pit orchestra usually plays in the orchestra pit, there are times when they are on stage in the background (this is usually for rock musicals).
 In some cases, one or more members of the pit orchestra may have to appear in costume on stage with their instrument and play music as part of a scene.
-Below are pit orchestra examples from five major theatrical license companies: Music Theatre International, Tams-Witmark, Samuel French, Inc., Rodgers and Hammerstein Theatricals, and Theatrical Rights Worldwide (excluding any conductor scores unless needed).
+Below are pit orchestra examples from four major theatrical license companies: Music Theatre International, Concord Theatricals, The Really Useful Group and Theatrical Rights Worldwide (excluding any conductor scores unless needed).
 These show the varying sizes of pit orchestras.
 Note that string parts are often written with the intent of having two musicians play a specific part, especially in older musicals.

 In the 2000s, due to budget constraints, some musicals have replaced instruments from musical arrangements with keyboards.
 For example, instead of hiring a small string section, a musical may hire one or two synthesizer players to perform the string parts or the horn parts.
 Some musicals have used prerecorded backing track music for shows, which has led to controversy.